cancerberoSgx/madrenecesidad/madrenecesidad/readme.txt

-for deploy: edit MNConstants.develMode = false;
+madrenecesidad.appspot.com

 an application for personal place administration, search and publishing tools based on google maps and google places.

+madrenecesidad.appspot.com

 2 main modes:
  - if not logged in only place search usable
  - if logged in the user can define places, places categories, places websites.

+for deploy: edit MNConstants.develMode = false;

 objectives:
  - personalized place administrator